 A message from Will Dobbie, Lead Pastor

-We are entering a season of anxiety and suffering for many.
+We’ve been in a season of anxiety and suffering for many.
 It’s not unlikely that some of our family will be touched by tragedy one way or another.
 I greatly hope that the more vulnerable among us will take particular caution.

 Please let your Growth Group leaders or other friends in Redeemer know if you are having to self-isolate.

 It’s important we acknowledge some foundational truths.
 Because COVID-19 is a uniquely special opportunity for…

 1. …loving one another